Naohiro2g/MPU6050_teapot_demo/README.md

 # MPU6050_teapot_demo
-Pyrhon server-client for MPU-6050 gyro to control the teapot
+Pyrhon server-client working demo for MPU-6050 gyro to control the teapot.

 ```